Updated: Westwood Cinemas reiterates R-rated policy after underage entry issues

 WESTWOOD — Westwood Cinemas, 182 Center Ave., says it has had ongoing issues with underage patrons attempting to enter R-rated movies and is reminding customers it will be enforcing age rules at the door.

-In a recent social media post, the locally owned theater said guests must be 17 or older to attend an R-rated film or be accompanied by a parent or guardian age 21 or older, and that IDs will be checked when a guest appears underage.
+In a recent Instagram post, the locally owned theater said guests must be 17 or older to attend an R-rated film or be accompanied by a parent or guardian age 21 or older, and that IDs will be checked when a guest appears underage.
 The adult must remain in the auditorium with the minor for the full movie, the theater said.

 The theater also warned that if a minor purchases an R-rated ticket online and arrives without meeting the age requirement or without the required adult supervision, the customer will be turned away — and a refund cannot be issued at the theater, according to the post.
+Manager Ashleigh Mulligan later clarified to Pascack Press that the point is not that the theater “doesn’t give refunds” generally, but that when a ticket is purchased through a third-party vendor such as Fandango, customers must seek any refund through that service rather than at the theater box office.
+She added that because the transaction is handled by the third party, the theater cannot guarantee the outcome of that refund request.

 The message drew a lively local comment thread.
 Several commenters defended the policy as a legal and licensing requirement, arguing that movie theaters do not have the same discretion families may exercise at home.
 Others urged the community to support the cinema, which described itself as one of the last remaining theaters in Bergen County and said it has received negative online reviews from customers denied entry under age restrictions.